research and planning

 Project overview

-Climate change will affect how much water is available in a catchment (the catchment yield).
+Climate change will affect how much water is available in a catchment.
+Also called catchment yield.
 It will also affect the timing of water demand and the reliability of water supply.

 Climate change projections used to model catchment yield in Tasmania are dated.
 While they are still very useful, they may not fully inform us of the future risks to water resources.